tsmatz/minecraft-rl-example/Readme.md

 To install Malmo, you can use pre-built binary or build Malmo from source code.<br>
 Here we download source code and build Malmo in Ubuntu 20.04.

-First install **Python 3.6**, because Malmo is compatible with Python version 3.6.
+First install **Python 3.6**, because I have tried this example with this version.
+(You can also build and run Malmo on Python 3.8.)

 ```
 sudo add-apt-repository ppa:deadsnakes/ppa